 Social media training to increase your teaching and research impact

-This course was designed with grad students and faculty in mind – so it’s not hours and hours of video.
-In short videos (under 10 min), you will learn
+This course was designed with grad students and faculty in mind.
+You will learn social media skills like

 - best practices for your bio and profile